-Podcasts seem to have become the new black for marketers.
+Podcasts became the new black for marketers.
 But did you know that these have been around for a while?
-Despite its rapid rise in popularity in the last five or so years, this format is more than two decades old.
+Despite their rapid rise in popularity in the last five years or so, this format is more than two decades old.
 Today, brands are leveraging the marketing power of podcasts to attract customers.
 We, therefore, prepared these essential podcast statistics that underscore this medium’s growth and peek into the factors behind it.
 Hopefully, our stats and facts will help you build your podcast marketing strategy from scratch or just tweak it if you already have one.

 Podcast Statistics (Editor’s Choice)

-- Today, there are over two million podcasts worldwide.
+- Today, there are over four million podcasts worldwide.
+(The Podcast Host)

 General Podcast Stats

 1. Three out of four podcast consumers in the US listen to this format to learn new things.

 Podcast popularity relies on its diverse offer to consumers.
 Education seems to be a big deal for those tuning in to podcasts on a monthly basis.
 Then, 35% of those who don’t listen to podcasts state it’s because they don’t know how to find them.
 Other notable reasons for not listening to podcasts include not really understanding what they are, or not knowing where to start.